wamuseum/cmis-tools/README.md

 ### Command Line Usage

     USAGE:
-        deploy-wamcmis [OPTIONS]
+        deploy-wamcmis [MODE] [OPTIONS]

+    MODE:
+	    The mode sets the defaults for all of the options:

+	    providence         Deploy the software code for providence cmis-local-conf    Deploy the local configuration
+	    all                Deploy both providence and local configuration

+	    The "all" mode, which is the default, is a synonym for running the "providence" mode followed if successful by the "cmis-local-conf" mode.

     OPTIONS:
+        Defaults shown here in (parentheses) are for the current mode (providence):

-        -c, --clone-path=PATH         Path to the local git clone (/data/github/providence)
+        -p, --repo-path=PATH          Path to the local git repository (/data/github/providence)
+        -r, --remote=REMOTE           Remote repository to pull updates from (origin)
+        -b, --branch=BRANCH           Branch to check out before retrieving updates (develop)
-        -p, --target-parent-path=PATH Path containing deployment subdirs
+        -d, --deploy-path=PATH        Path containing deployment directories
                                       (/data/cmis/collectiveaccess/providence)
+        -m, --media-path=PATH         Path to the media directory (/data/cmis/collectiveaccess/media)
         -t, --tag-name=NAME           Name of the tag, this is used for the local subdir name and (optionally) to create a tag in the repo (defaults to current date) -x, --tag-prefix=PREFIX       Prefix to use before the tag name, this is used for tag name only (wamuseum_)
-        -s, --symlink-name=NAME       Name of the symlink to create; this should match server configuration (current)
+        -l, --symlink-name=NAME       Name of the symlink to create; this should match external configuration (current)
-        -r, --restart-service=SERVICE Name of service to restart (php5-fpm) -P, --skip-pull               Don't pull latest changes from upstream -D, --skip-deploy             Don't copy changes from clone to target -L, --skip-link               Don't create a new link in target directory -R, --skip-restart-server     Don't restart any service
+        -s, --restart-service=SERVICE Name of service to restart (php5-fpm) -P, --skip-repo-update        Don't pull latest changes from upstream repository (false)
+        -D, --skip-deploy             Don't deploy changes into "live" directories (false)
-        -T, --skip-push-tag           Don't create and push a tag -h, --help                    Show this help text and quit
+        -M, --skip-media-link         Don't create a link to external media path, use new directory under deployment path (false) -T, --skip-tag                Don't create and push a tag (false) -S, --skip-restart-server     Don't restart any service (false) -h, --help                    Show this help text and quit

 Notes: